-Okay, so we know what Seller financing is but we need to know why exactly someone is motivated to partake in seller financing.
-Knowing the motivation behind things helps you gain a deeper understanding.
+So why exactly would someone partake in seller financing?
+Understanding the motivation behind things helps you gain a deeper understanding.

-At the moment in Arizona and the rest of the country even though the house loans or mortgages have very low interest rates it is hard to get a mortgage to purchase a property.
+At the moment, in Arizona and the rest of the country, even though house loans or mortgages have very low-interest rates, it is hard to get a mortgage to purchase a property.

 Seller Financing Arizona Laws

-It is very important to always to know the laws when entering a seller financing deal whether you are trying to sell your home fast or you are looking for a good deal.
-Each state may have their own laws and regulations to seller financing on top of the federal laws.
-It is noted that the information that we provide is is for informational purposes only and we would advise to contact a attorney, tax advisor, or professional consultant.
+Always know the laws when entering a seller financing deal, whether you are trying to sell your home fast or looking for a good deal.
+Each state may have laws and regulations for seller financing on top of federal laws.
+It is noted that the information we provide is for informational purposes only, and we would advise contacting an attorney, tax advisor, or professional consultant.

-A downside for the seller, under Arizona law, the only fix if the buyer starts defaulting on the property the seller can then foreclose the property.
-This is bad for the seller because then the buyer foreclosure is a lengthy process and essentially the defaulting buyer gets free rent during the process of foreclosure.
+A downside for the seller under Arizona law is the only fix is if the buyer starts defaulting on the property.
+The seller can then foreclose the property.
+This is bad for the seller because the buyer foreclosure is a lengthy process, and essentially the defaulting buyer gets free rent during the foreclosure process.

 A promissory note and a deed of trust is needed in for a seller

-- Deed of Trust- A Deed of Trust is an agreement between a borrower and a lender to transfer the home to a neutral third party.
-They will serve as a trustee which holds the home until the borrower pays the debt.
-During the duration of repayment, the borrower retains the actual or equitable title to the property.
-The Borrower also maintains full accountability for the premises, unless stated otherwise in the Deed of Trust.
-The trustee, still, holds the legal title to the home.
+Deed of Trust- A Deed of Trust is an agreement between a borrower and a lender to transfer the home to a neutral third party.
+They will serve as a trustee who holds the home until the borrower pays the debt.
+During repayment, the borrower retains the actual or equitable title to the property.
+The borrower also maintains full accountability for the premises unless stated otherwise in the Deed of Trust.
+The trustee still holds the legal title to the home.

-- Promissory Note- This is basically an IOU or a loan agreement.
-It’s a legal lending document that says the borrower agrees to reimburse the lender a certain sum of money in a certain period of time.
-This sort of document is legally enforceable and creates a legal necessity to pay the mortgage.
+Promissory Note- This is an IOU or a loan agreement.
+It's a legal lending document that says the borrower agrees to reimburse the lender a certain amount of money in a certain period.
+This document is legally enforceable and creates a legal necessity to pay the mortgage.
 In this case, the promissory note would be used to set the interest rate, the terms or consequences in case the buyer defaults, and the schedule of the payments.

-There are also federal laws that need to be accounted for.
-For example the Dodd-Frank ACT.
-This is a complicated act that seems to have conflicting aspects.
-In short it states that the creditor or the seller has to have a good faith determination or reasonable way of determining that the buyer can pay back the mortgage before creating the mortgage.
+Federal laws also need to be accounted for, like the Dodd-Frank ACT.
+Again, this is a complicated act that seems to have conflicting aspects.
+In short, it states that the creditor or the seller has to have a good faith determination or reasonable way of determining that the buyer can pay back the mortgage before creating the mortgage.

-Basically, under this act, any one who negotiates the terms of a residential mortgage will be considered a “mortgage originator”.
-Which means you will have to be a licensed mortgage broker.
-Although there are some exceptions.
-Here is the one property exception that deems you not the “loan originator” and means that you can seller finance the property:
+Basically, under this act, anyone who negotiates the terms of a residential mortgage will be considered a "mortgage originator."
+This means you will have to be a licensed mortgage broker.
+Although there are some exceptions, here is the one property exception that deems you not the "loan originator" and means that you can seller finance the property: